10up/autoshare-for-twitter/readme.txt

 1. Create post screen with Autoshare for Twitter options.
 2. Published post screen with Autoshare for Twitter options.
+3. Autoshare For Twitter Status And Visibility Panel.
-3. Autoshare for Twitter Settings, found under `Settings` > `Autoshare for Twitter`.
+4. Autoshare for Twitter Settings, found under `Settings` > `Autoshare for Twitter`.

 == Changelog ==
 = 1.3.0 - 2023-01-20 =